RaceFPV/StarForgeOS/receiver_test/README.md

-# Tracer Test - RTC6715 Diagnostic Tool
+# Receiver Test - RTC6715 Diagnostic Tool

 Minimal test firmware for diagnosing RTC6715 chip and board issues.

 ## Purpose

-This is a stripped-down version of the Tracer firmware with:
+This is a stripped-down version of the StarForge firmware with:
 - ✓ Basic RTC6715 control
 - ✓ RSSI reading
 - ✓ Serial console interface